- Home

 Definition: “Biological and physiological characteristics that define you as either male, female or intersex” (WHO, 2025).
 “Sex is typically assigned based on a person’s physical and biological features.
 These sets of biological characteristics are not mutually exclusive, as there are individuals who possess both, but these characteristics tend to differentiate humans as males or females.
 Sex may be understood as the sex recorded on an individual’s birth certificate or gender recognition certificate.”
 (CSO, 2025, WHO, 2025).

-Click ‘Female’ if your sex recorded on a birth certificate or gender recognition certificate is female.
+ESS Diversity Tool Options: Click ‘Female’ if your sex recorded on a birth certificate or gender recognition certificate is female.
 Click ‘Male’ for the same context but concerning male sex.
-Click ‘Unknown’ for Gender data is collected separately to avoid conflating two distinct sets of data.
+Click ‘Unknown’ in all other scenarios, or if you prefer no to disclose this information.
+The software is designed to meet current legal requirements, which recognise the categories listed above.
+If legislation changes to include additional categories, the system will be updated to reflect that.

-The ESS Diversity Tool collects both Gender and Sex as two separate data categories to ensure the most accurate representation of the staff population.
-Read more about Gender/Sex data definitions and data collection.
+The ESS Diversity Tool collects both Gender and Sex as two separate data categories for the following reasons:

 -